Adrian Tomine: Early life

 Adrian Tomine was born May 31, 1974, in Sacramento, California.
 His father is Dr. Chris Tomine, Ph.D. and Professor Emeritus of Environmental Engineering at California State University Sacramento's Department of Civil Engineering.
 His mother is Dr. Satsuki Ina, Ph.D. and Professor Emeritus at California State University Sacramento's School of Education.
 His grandmother was Shizuko Ina, who was pictured in Dorothea Lange's photo essay on the internment of Japanese-Americans during WWII.
 He also has a brother, Dylan, who is eight years his senior.

 Tomine is fourth-generation Japanese American.
 Both of his parents, in spite of being third-generation Americans, spent part of their childhoods incarcerated in Japanese American internment camps during World War II.

-Tomine's parents divorced when he was two years old, after which he moved frequently, accompanying his mother to Fresno, CA, then Oregon, Germany, and Belgium, while spending summers with his father in Sacramento.
+Tomine's parents divorced when he was two years old, after which he moved frequently, accompanying his mother to Fresno, California, then Oregon, Germany, and Belgium, while spending summers with his father in Sacramento.

 As a child, Tomine enjoyed reading Spider-Man comics, and was inspired to experiment with drawing and creating his own stories.
 In an interview, he said, "Something about the medium just transfixed me at an early age".

 In high school, he began writing, drawing, and self-publishing Optic Nerve, which he has continued producing as a regular comic book series for Drawn & Quarterly.
 Tomine continued to produce the series while studying English as an undergraduate at UC Berkeley.